 Skilled crafts trained in thermography.
 At the heart of DSP's thermal imaging program is Ford Motor Company's decision early on to use skilled trades to do thermography.
 He says, "We chose to go with members of the skilled trades (electricians, weld fixture repair specialists, etc.)," says Jackson.
-"We realized that once these people were trained and certified in using an infrared camera they would know what a thermal image meant and how it would impact the process."
+"We realized that once these Far left: Hassan Koussan inspecting aluminum welding cables and transformers from above.
+Below: Chuck Larabell inspecting the centering station motor for the Schuler Press people were trained and certified in using an infrared camera they would know what a thermal image meant and how it would impact the process."